-Reading through the LinkedIn group lately, someone was asking about the difficulty of the CFA Level 1 exam and how it related to another professional exam.
+Reading through the LinkedIn group lately, someone was asking about the difficulty of the Level I CFA Program exam and how it related to another professional exam.
 A couple of candidates commented how tough the material was and how much there was of it.

 I just had to smile.

 Looking back, especially on the first exam, I agree completely with comments on how broad the material is and how daunting it can be for new CFA candidates.

 It is hard to say that difficulty of the material in the first exam really isn’t really that tough because I had come from a background in finance and several years of working in investments and accounting by the time I took the test.